Codenade/ksp2-inputbinder/README.md

 ## Main features

 * Directly modifies the game's bindings using the [InputSystem](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.5/manual/index.html)
-* Change game bindings
 * Add [processors](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.5/manual/Processors.html) to your bindings
-* Makes gamepads usable
+* Save your bindings as different profiles
+* Makes gamepads usable, should also work with other input devices if they are supported by the [InputSystem](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.5/manual/SupportedDevices.html)

 ### Custom actions created by Inputbinder